 The Complex Case Panel is a senior level multi-agency advice and consultation group.
-Its function is operational, but it has the ability to recognise wider service or policy gaps so it can make recommendations to the BSCB about strategic work that needs to be taken forward.
+Its function is operational, but it has the ability to recognise wider service or policy gaps so it can make recommendations to the BSCP about strategic work that needs to be taken forward.

 A monthly meeting of the Complex Case Panel is held to improve inter-agency risk management of children and young people.